Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 Is pregnancy always 40 weeks?

 Pregnancy usually lasts between 37 and 42 weeks, with 40 weeks as the average.
-Only a small percentage of babies are born on the exact due date.
-Babies born before 37 weeks are preterm, while those after 42 weeks are post-term.
+Only a small percentage of babies are born on the exact due date, which is typically calculated as 266 days from the date of conception.
+Babies born before 37 weeks are preterm, while those after 42 weeks are post-term, which is important to consider when calculating your due date.
 Timing varies due to factors like ovulation, genetics, and maternal health.

 What if I don’t know my last period date?